ionic-team/ionic-site/_posts/2015-02-11-displaying-the-twitter-feed-within-your-ionic-app.markdown

 2. The first two functions are just for storing and retrieving the OAuth Token once the user is successfully authorized; nothing special here.

 3. `createTwitterSignature` is one of the most important functions here, because this function takes care of the correct signing of our requests.
-When called, we give in the HTTP method like `GET` or `POST`, and the URL from which we want to get the data.
-The function will then read the OAuth Token from the storage and create a object with some more general stuff the Twitter REST API requires, like the Consumer Key and the OAuth Token.
+When called, we give it the HTTP method like `GET` or `POST`, and the URL from which we want to get the data.
+The function will then read the OAuth Token from localStorage and create an object with some more general stuff the Twitter REST API requires, like the Consumer Key and the OAuth Token.
 This object is then passed to the `$cordovaOauthUtility`of ngCordova to create a correct authorization object, which will be set as the _authorization header_ of our request.
 For more detailed information about OAuth 1.0a, check out [Nic Raboy's blog post](https://blog.nraboy.com/2014/11/understanding-request-signing-oauth-1-0a-providers/)!

 4. After this function, we come to the returned object of our TwitterService.
 The `initialize` function will be called on our app startup.
-This function looks for some stored OAuth token that could be used for signing, but if this is not present, we try to authorize the user by the help of `$cordovaOauth`, where we again need the Consumer Key and Consumer Secret.
+This function looks for a stored OAuth token that could be used for signing, but if it is not present, will try to authorize the user with the help of `$cordovaOauth`, where we again need the Consumer Key and Consumer Secret.
 This ngCordova wrapper will slide up a Twitter authorization form to the user, where the user must enter his/her credentials.
-All in all, we return a promise from this function to get informed about a correct/failed authorization in our controller.
+Finally, we return a promise from this function to get informed about a correct/failed authorization in our controller.

-5. The `isAuthenticated` function is very simplistic and only checks for a stored token.
-Keep in mind that users could revoke their permissions for an app, so here you might add some token verification check in a real app.
+5. The `isAuthenticated` function is very simple and only checks for a stored token.
+Keep in mind that users could revoke their permissions for an app, so here you might add a token verification check in a real app.

 6. Finally the `getHomeTimeline`function can be called to retrieve our home timeline feed.
-Here, we create our signature for the request for the according URL and return the request as a resource object.
+Here, we create our signature for the request for the associated URL and return the request as a resource object.
 To learn more about this, check out my [ngResource blog post](http://devdactic.com/improving-rest-with-ngresource/).

 ### Accessing the data from our Controller
 After we have our service, we need to create the controller for our app, so go ahead and create a **controllers.js**.
 Now, open your created file, and insert this: